-Dozens Died And Hundreds More Were Wounded In Huge Blast In Kabul, Afghanistan
+Dozens Died And Hundreds More Were Wounded In A Huge Blast In Kabul

-At least 64 people died and hundreds more were wounded, after a huge blast in the centre of Kabul, Afghanistan.
+At least 80 people have died and hundreds more were wounded after a huge blast in the centre of Kabul, Afghanistan.

 The blast detonated at around 8:25 a.m. local time (12:25 a.m.
 ET) Wednesday morning in downtown Kabul, near Zanbaq Square.
 The road leads to the Afghan presidential palace as well as a number of foreign embassies, and at that time of the morning was crowded with commuters.

-The number of dead stands at at least 64 with 319 wounded, according to officials quoted by the Associated Press.
-Other outlets including Reuters and TOLO News cited Ministry of Health sources saying it had risen as high as 80, and could be expected to rise further.
+The number of dead stands at at least 80 with 319 wounded, according to officials quoted by the Associated Press.
+Reuters and TOLO News also cited the Ministry of Health saying it had risen as high as 80, and could be expected to rise further.

+President Ashraf Ghani condemned the "cowardly attack" on the fifth day of the Muslim holy festival of Ramadan.

 Najib Danish, a spokesman for the Interior Ministry, told the New York Times that emergency workers had already removed 50 bodies from the scene.